wking/2016-oslo-repeatability/combining.rst

 3. written an analysis notebook to generate figures from the results of running the make command;

+At this point, you have a fully articulated analysis workflow with both a script-based data reduction and a Jupyter Notebook graphing analysis.

+Moreover, anyone who has access to your git repository (which is *everybody*, in this instance) can both get your workflow and (with the proper software) run it.

+At this point we can take advantage of a service called 'mybinder' which will actually let you *run* your analysis and your notebooks for free on the Google cloud.

 Testing it out with mybinder
 ----------------------------